Trajectory-Dependent Electronic Energy Losses in Ion Range Simulations: Ion Range Profiles

 For simulations of the arsenic (As) range profile in a GaAs target, we generated a GaAs lattice with a lattice constant of $5.65$ Å \cite{exp_lat_const}.
 We simulated range profiles along the \(\langle 100 \rangle\), \(\langle 111 \rangle\), and \(\langle 110 \rangle\) channeling directions using the UTTM model with the multi-element parametrization developed by Teunissen et al., and compare to ranges simulated with scalar rt-TDDFT ESP values \cite{teunissen2023}.

 The range profile results are shown in Fig. \ref{fig:gaas}.
 The predictions along the \(\langle 110 \rangle\) channeling direction once again exhibit the deepest ion penetration depths with every ESP model, as was the case with Si, which has the same lattice type.
-Interestingly, the ordering of the deepest penetration depths along the other channels differs from that found in Si, with ions penetrating deeper along the \(\langle 100 \rangle\) direction relative to the \(\langle 111 \rangle\) direction in GaAs.
-The relative ordering of these predictions are in agreement with the relative magnitudes of the respective scalar ESP values along each channel \cite{teunissen2023}.
 The range profile prediction along the random direction using the UTTM model is not in agreement with that obtained using SRIM, highlighting the necessity of a robust parametrization to accurately capture trajectory-dependence of the ESP.